Frequently Asked Questions

 Our Milky Way Galaxy is a shimmering isle of light in the black sea of intergalactic space.
 But we are not alone; innumerable galaxies lie scattered across the void like an archipelago full of diversity.
 GALAXY CRUISE is your chance to explore this cosmic archipelago.
 HSC mounted on the Subaru Telescope, one of the world’s best astronomy telescopes, has imaged countless galaxies scattered across a depth of billions of light-years of space.
 Likening the whole region of the sky surveyed by the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP) to a nautical chart (the cruise map), with each galaxy you will come across wonderful scenery, as if you were on a cruise ship sailing on a world tour.

-When you finish classifying all the galaxies and get the departure stamp at Stage 10, you will have completed the journey of GALAXY CRUISE.
-If you have explored around all the towns and continents, you will have classified nearly 8000 galaxies in total.
+When you complete all the islands and archipelagos and earn the departure stamp at the last archipelago, you will have completed the journey of GALAXY CRUISE Deep Quest.
 Thank you for your generous support of astronomy research to unlock the mysteries of galaxy evolution.
 You can end your journey partway through if intervening circumstances arise.
 For more details, see “2.8 Can I delete my account?”

 White crosshairs will appear on a galaxy to be classified and if you zoom in on the galaxy, the crosshairs will disappear.
 If you lose track of which galaxy you are looking at, zoom out to display the crosshairs again.
 (You can zoom in and out by using your mouse wheel or touchpad.)